Unusual things to do in London: hidden gems and quirky spots

 There are posters, books and memorabilia from the history of comedy, featuring present day comedians and past icons.

-It is located in a church crypt in the very centre of London, but remains a bit of a hidden gem despite the central location.
+The Museum of Comedy is located in a church crypt in the very centre of London, but remains a bit of a hidden gem despite the central location.
 Once you know where it is, it’s easy to find.

 Tip: Go there on Monday nights to see comedians testing new materials and you might get to see some top names for a very small admission fee.